KarinTho/master-thesis-STT/README.md

   + Spontaneous Speech Version 5.1: 2000 steps, save-steps = 400, lr=1e-5, dropout = 0.2, and noise, keep punctuation
   + Spontaneous Speech Version 5.2: 4000 steps, save-steps = 400, lr=3e-4, dropout = 0.2, no noise, keep punctuation
   + Spontaneous Speech Version 5.3: 4000 steps, save-steps = 400, lr=3e-4, dropout = 0.2, no noise, fixed pre-processing, no german language token, keep punctuation
-  + Spontaneous Speech Version 5.4: 4000 steps, save-steps = 400, lr=3e-4, no dropout, no noise, fixed pre-processing, no german language token, keep punctuation +(Thesis: Spontaneous Speech Whisper, Improvement Punctuation)
+  + Spontaneous Speech Version 5.4: 4000 steps, save-steps = 400, lr=3e-4, no dropout, no noise, fixed pre-processing, no german language token, keep punctuation *(Thesis: Spontaneous Speech Whisper, Improvement Punctuation)
 * **STT_3_Spont_Whisper_V6**.
 Whisper: Spontaneous Speech Version 6: Whisper fine-tuned on the spontaneous speech data set.
   + Spontaneous Speech Version 6.1: comparable settings.
+Add german language to processor and feature extractor and force model to predict in german.
 Do not delete punctuation and other disfluency information from dataset during preprocessing.
-Dropout = 0.0
+Dropout = 0.0  *(Thesis: Spontaneous Speech Whisper, Improvement Disfluency without Dropout)
   + Spontaneous Speech Version 6.2: comparable settings.
-Add german language to processor and feature extractor. not only to tokenizer. do not delete punctuation and other disfluency information from data set.
-Droput = 0.5
+Add german language to processor and feature extractor and force model to predict in german.
+Do not delete punctuation and other disfluency information from data set.
+Dropout = 0.5
   + Spontaneous Speech Version 6.3: comparable settings.
-Add german language to processor and feature extractor. not only to tokenizer. do not delete punctuation and other disfluency information from data set.
-Dropout = 0.1
+Add german language to processor and feature extractor and force model to predict in german.
+Do not delete punctuation and other disfluency information from data set.
+Dropout = 0.1 *(Thesis: Spontaneous Speech Whisper, Improvement Disfluency and Dropout)